devnationworld/resources/README.md

 # Developer Resources

 A place where we share all the useful developer resources we've discovered.
-Liked what you see?
+Like what you see?
 You can also check out our website [www.developernation.net](http://www.developernation.net/?utm_source=github&utm_medium=resources_repo&utm_campaign=resources)

 This is just the beginning!
 As we grow this list, we'll create separate repositories for each category, but for now you can enjoy all the resources in one place.